 Most research projects have a retention clause to ensure the satisfactory delivery of the final report.
-The FSA's policy is to accrue for the final retention amount, if the work has been completed at the year end.
+The FSA's policy is to accrue for the final retention amount if the work has been completed at the year end.

-1.10 Operating Income
+1.9 Operating Income

 Operating income is income which relates directly to the operating activities of the FSA.
 Income for the year is recognised on an accruals basis reflecting the value of the work undertaken and is shown net of Value Added Tax.
 The FSA has income from meat inspections and related work, milk and dairies sampling and from assessments and consultations on radioactive discharges.
-It also includes both income appropriated-in-aid of the Vote and income from the Consolidated Fund, which HM Treasury has agreed should be treated as operating income.

 Income from meat official controls and related work is recognised as time recorded by staff multiplied by charging rates and invoiced to both industry and government customers.
 With regards to meat official controls, until 27 September 2009, income was recognised at the lower of cumulative throughput or inspection time recorded by staff.
 However, with effect from 28 September 2009, time costs were charged with discounts applied to bring the charges down to the level of the 2008-09 charges, provided that throughput and resources were unchanged.
 The FSA made additional charges to FBOs in respect of the 2010-11 and 2011-12 financial years in order to ensure compliance with the EU's Minimum Charge per Carcase Requirements under Regulation (EC) 882/2004.
 To meet this requirement in 2012-13 the FSA invoiced the shortfall after six months, nine months and after the end of the financial year.
-Additional charges have been included in note 14 as programme income relating to meat hygiene work.
+Additional charges have been included in note 8 as programme income relating to meat hygiene work.